-Regarding UNDP contributions and contributions from One United Nations Pilot Funds and other Multi donor Trust Funds (MDTFs), amounts received correspond to yearly expenditures (see below) due to the specific rules applying to the disbursement of these funds.
+Regarding UNDP contributions and contributions from Delivering as one funding mechanisms and other Multi donor Trust Funds (MDTFs), amounts received correspond to yearly expenditures (see below) due to the specific rules applying to the disbursement of these funds.

-It is to be noted that in the case of contributions to trust funds from bilateral donors, UN system organizations (with the exception of UNDP and MDTF/One UN funds) and other international donors, annual contributions do not correspond to annual expenditures as in many cases contributions are for activities to be carried out over a number of years.
+It is to be noted that in the case of contributions to trust funds from bilateral donors, UN system organizations (with the exception of UNDP and Delivering as one funding mechanisms MDTF) and other international donors, annual contributions do not correspond to annual expenditures as in many cases contributions are for activities to be carried out over a number of years.

 Expenditures and Allocation of technical cooperation resources

-Overall expenditures that finance UNCTAD technical cooperation fall under four main categories - trust funds, UNDP, multi donor trust funds (MDTF) and One UN funds and the United Nations regular budget which include (section 22 and 34 and associate experts In 2013, overall expenditures for UNCTAD technical cooperation activities increased by 11.4 per cent as compared to the previous year, reaching $40.4 million, the highest level for the past 10 years.
+Overall expenditures that finance UNCTAD technical cooperation fall under three main categories - trust funds, Delivering as one funding mechanisms and other Multi donor Trust Funds (MDTFs), and the United Nations regular budget which include (section 22 and 34 and associate experts.